dasiemens-coder/IREI-CBIR_faces/README.md

 ## Execution Instructions
 1. Ensure all necessary dependencies are installed.
 2. To run the notebook locally, download the dataset from Kaggle (https://www.kaggle.com/datasets/deewakarchakraborty/portrait-paintings) and place it in the `/input/portrait_painting` directory.
+3. Follow instructions in to change path variables 'irei-cbir-faces.ipynb'

 ### Notes
 - Ensure the `/input/query_images` folder is populated with the query images we want to retrieve before execution.